Ananyag2617/AnanyaWebsiteStyle/questions.md

 <h2>1.
 What are some of the best practices for creating effective wire-frames in computer science?
 How do wire-frames help with the design process?</h2>

-It's important to set goals beforehand,  keeping the wireframes simple and easy to use so the user can easily explore it and focusing on user experience.
+Its important to set goals beforehand,  keeping the wireframes simple and easy to use so the user can easily explore it and focusing on user experience.
 By offering a clear and visible image of the product's layout and functionality, wireframes are an essential tool in the design process.
 They assist designers in prioritizing user needs and preferences, establishing a shared understanding among stakeholders, developing communication and teamwork within the team, and experimenting with numerous design choices.

 <h2>2.
 How does user testing play a role in the design of user interfaces and wire-frames in computer science?
 Can you provide an example of a project where user testing significantly impacted the final product design?</h2>